Azure/Azure-Sentinel/Solutions/CarbonBlack/README.md

 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for other connections such as Teams connection and CarbonBlack connector API Connection (For authorizing the Carbon Black connector API connection, API Key needs to be provided.
-The API Key is the combination of API Key / API Id).
+6. Repeat steps for other connections such as Teams connection and CarbonBlack connector API Connection

+Note: To authorize the Carbon Black API connection, the API Key needs to be provided as a combination of the API Key and API ID.

 #### b.
-Configurations in Sentinel
+Sentinel configurations

-1. In Microsoft Sentinel analytical rules should be configured to trigger an incident with risky user account.
+1. In Microsoft Sentinel analytics rules should be configured to trigger an incident with risky user account.
 2. Configure the automation rules to trigger the playbooks.

 <a name="limitations">